-There is a sense among many that we are no longer an exceptional nation, that the country is in decline and the American Dream is over.
+There is a sense among many – magnified by the pandemic, no doubt – that we are no longer an exceptional nation, that the country is in decline and the American Dream is over.

 Let’s begin with a few indisputable facts:

-- American life expectancy has never been longer.
-Science and medicine have added decades to our lives.
-In 1900, life expectancy in the U.S. was just 40 years.
+- American life expectancy has never been greater.
+In 1900, life expectancy in the U.S. was less than 50 years.
 The near doubling of the human life span may be the single greatest achievement in the history of civilization.

 - Our standard of living has never been higher.
-Look around you at all the labor-saving devices, the huge variety of goods and services available, the luxuries – from Ultra HD TVs to Starbucks’ lattes to Egyptian cotton sheets – that permeate your existence.
+Look around you at all the laborsaving devices, the huge variety of goods and services available, the luxuries – from Ultra HDTVs to Starbucks’ lattes to high-thread-count sheets – that permeate your existence.

-- According to the Bureau of Labor Statistics, the American workweek – at 34.4 hours – has never been shorter.
+- We enjoy more leisure than ever before.
+The Bureau of Labor Statistics reported last year that the average American workweek – at 34.5 hours – has never been shorter.

-- Computers, laptops, tablets and smartphones – which are revolutionizing our lives – have never been cheaper or more powerful.
+- Computers, laptops, tablets and smartphones – that are revolutionizing our lives – have never been cheaper or more powerful.

 - We are the world leader in technological innovation.
-The internet was created here.
-(Thank God for Al Gore, right?)
-If we are no different than the other Western democracies, why were transformative companies like Apple, Google, Facebook, Amazon, Twitter, Netflix, eBay, Snapchat, Instagram, PayPal, Tesla, Uber and Airbnb – to name just a few – all founded here?
+The telephone, the television, the airplane and the internet were all invented here.
+So were blood transfusions, heart transplants and countless vaccines.
+(If we are no different from other Western democracies, why were transformative companies like Apple, Google, Facebook, Amazon, Twitter, Netflix, Snapchat, Instagram, PayPal, Tesla, Uber and Airbnb – to name just a few – all founded here?)

 - Contrary to media images, American cities have been growing steadily safer for decades.
 Violent crime is in a long-term cycle of decline.

 - Educational attainment has never been higher.
 Eighty-eight percent of Americans have a high school diploma.
-Fifty-nine percent have some college experience.
+Fifty-nine percent have some college.
 Forty-two percent have an associate or bachelor’s degree.
-(For comparison, in 1952, only 6.4% of Americans had completed college.)
+(For comparison purposes, in 1952 only 6.4% of Americans had completed college.)

 - The essentials of life – food, clothing, energy and shelter – (in inflation-adjusted terms) have never been more affordable.

-- All forms of pollution – with the exception of greenhouse gases – are in decline.
+- All forms of pollution – including greenhouse gases – are in decline.

 - American agriculture is the envy of the world.
 Our farmers now grow five times as much corn as they did in the 1930s – on 20% less land.
 The yield per acre has grown sixfold in the past 70 years.

 - For decades, experts warned us that we had to end “our addiction to foreign oil.”
-Yet thanks to new technologies – like hydraulic fracturing and horizontal drilling – we are not just the world’s largest energy producer but also a net exporter.
+Yet thanks to new technologies – like hydraulic fracturing and horizontal drilling – we are not just one of the world’s largest energy producers but a net exporter.